NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 use the conda package manager for installing conda packages. ``pip`` can also be used with conda, but it's best to use use conda if you can.

+AS a rule, if you need a new package, you should try to conda install it, and then, if there is not conda package available, you can pip install it.

 We have made sure that every package you need is available for conda.

 Setting up